kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 the
 [Classes Tree](https://docs.starknet.io/documentation/architecture_and_concepts/Network_Architecture/starknet-state/#classes_tree),
-which encodes information about the existing classes in the state of Starknet by mapping class hashes to their.
+which encodes information about the existing classes in the state of Starknet by mapping class hashes to their compiled class hash.
 This class tree is itself a part of the Starknet State Commitment, which is verified on Ethereum during state updates.
 The class itself is stored in the nodes (both sequencers and full nodes) of Starknet.

 To implement this solution, we must declare a new class each time a contract is deployed via Kakarot.
 This new class would contain the EVM bytecode of the